New York sex abuse cases: A look at lawsuits filed Wednesday

 The AP does not name people who say they were victims of sexual unless they have consented to being identified, as Araoz has.

-BOY SCOUTS: Dozens of former scouts filed suit alleging abuse at the hands of adult leaders in several local scouting.
+BOY SCOUTS: Dozens of former Scouts filed suit alleging abuse at the hands of adult leaders in several local scouting.
 One of them, Michael Schall, says he was molested by a scoutmaster in the Buffalo suburbs in the late 1960s.
 He said the man told him not to tell anyone.
 Schall said he struggled to speak out about the abuse for years, convinced he was somehow at fault.
-"It seems freeing," he told The Associated Press when asked about the suit.
+"It seems freeing," he said when asked about the suit.

 In a response to the suit, the Boy Scouts said: "We believe victims, we support them, we pay for counseling by a provider of their choice, and we encourage them to come forward."